 Vince McMahon also had a match vs. Ric Flair in a Career Threatening Street Fight on the March 17, 2008 episode of Raw.

 At WrestleMania XXIV, Flair competed against Shawn Michaels in what was to be his final match for the company.
-This retirement match at WrestleMania 24 was arguably that most poignant wrestling match on the card, and ended with Michaels executing his Sweet Chin Music finisher.
+This retirement match storyline at WrestleMania 24 was arguably that most poignant wrestling match on the card, and ended with Michaels executing his Sweet Chin Music finisher.

-Before executing the superkick to Flair, Michaels stated the words, “I’m sorry, I love you,” and ended The Nature Boy’s career.
+Before executing the superkick to Flair, HBK stated the words, “I’m sorry, I love you,” and ended The Nature Boy’s career.
 Flair walked out of the Citrus Bowl with a standing ovation from the crowd.

 WWE.com did a feature on Ric Flair’s WrestleMania matches, which included WrestleMania 8 against Randy Savage and teaming up with Randy Orton and Batista (as Evolution) against The Rock and Mankind (Rock ‘n’ Sock Connection) at WrestleMania 20.
-In addition to these matches, Flair competed against The Undertaker at WrestleMania 18, the Money in the Bank ladder match at WrestleMania 22, and in a dark match at WrestleMania 23 teaming with Carlito against Chavo Guerrero and Gregory Helms in a Lumberjack Match.
+In addition to these matches, Flair competed against The Undertaker at WrestleMania 18, the Money in the Bank ladder match at WrestleMania 22 pay-per-view, and in a dark match at WrestleMania 23 teaming with Carlito against Chavo Guerrero and Gregory Helms in a Lumberjack Match.